This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 Since video files are usually in the picture folder, tagging when you tag your photos makes sense.
 Putting together a montage of family videos will be easy when you take the time to tag your videos.
 To search for the tags from videos, go to your File Explorer and search bar to search the video tag.
 Select all the photos and upload them to the video creator software you want to use to create your family movie.

 Don’t forget to keep detailed notes about what folders have been tagged so when you need to stop the project; you can get back into easily and not try to remember where you left off.

-So to wrap up, yes, you can tag in Windows 10.
+So to wrap up, yes, you can tag in Windows 10 or Windows 11.
 Using these steps above in photo tagging will make the process easy.
 You’ll be well on your way to creating a library of searchable photos for you and your photo projects.
 If you want to learn more about organizing your photos check out this post that gives you 7 Steps to Organize your Digital Photos!

 Below you can sign up for an amazing free PDF workbook to help your start the process of organizing your digital photos!